 Patrick is currently a fellow at the Harvard Berkman Center for Internet & Society.
 He is a lawyer and expert on bitcoin and blockchain-based technologies.
 His role at The Berkman Center includes conducting research into the law and policy implications of bitcoin, distributed ledgers and smart contracts.
 Previously, Patrick was a co-founder of the Bitcoin Foundation where he served at times as General Counsel and Executive Director.
 Patrick has engaged regulators and policymakers in the US and Europe on bitcoin and the emerging digital economy.
 He was named among America’s 50 Outstanding General Counsel for 2014 by the National Law Journal.

-Dawn is the co-founder and COO of Netki, a LA based infrastructure solutions company, focused on bringing blockchain-based applications toward useful mass-market adoption.
+Dawn is the Co-Founder and COO of Netki, Inc. a LA-based infrastructure solutions company, focused on bringing blockchain-based applications toward useful mass-market adoption.
 Netki works with companies across the industry to build standards and services that will allow their applications to be secure, scalable, and connected while ensuring compliance with existing regulations.
 Dawn has worked in the technology startup space for over 25 years, focusing on bringing nascent technologies to the mainstream at successful early Internet companies such as Microcom, InterAccess, & NetZero.
 Ms. Newton is currently an advisor to the National Observer and on the Board of the Threshold Foundation.

 Pro Bono Legal Services